 If we do bring drinks, what do we do with our empties?

 Cowichan River tubing is a popular sport, and it has been perfected.
 There are at least two floating garbage and recycling bins along the way.
-As well, many of the beautiful homes that dot the shoreline provide bins on their private docks for you to throw away your empties.
+Many of the beautiful homes that dot the shoreline also provide bins on their private docks for you to throw away your empties.

 You might be happy to know there are also a few designated spots along the journey for you to use the loo.